 How do you get healthcare in Canada?

-Your school can assist you with this procedure, but if you're wondering about whether jurisdictions support foreign students under provincial health insurance, this Canadian government website can lead you to the province's website.
+Your school can assist you with this procedure.
+But if you're wondering about whether jurisdictions support foreign students under provincial health insurance.
+This Canadian government website can lead you to the province's website.

 Is it possible for you to work?

-You're probably wondering what the restrictions are for overseas students who want to work to help pay for school or gain relevant work experience.
+You're probably wondering what the restrictions are for overseas students.
+Who want to work to help pay for school or gain relevant work experience.
 The answer is that you can work, but only in certain places and for a certain amount of time.

-International students can work on campus if their study permit allows it, but they can only do so when their programme begins, not before or after they finish.
+International students can work on campus if their study permit allows it.
+But they can only do so when their programme begins, not before or after they finish.
 Your employment might be your school, a student group, or a private company that offers services on campus.
 You may also manage your own business if it is physically located on campus and you are able to perform several jobs.

-You can work as many hours as you like on campus as an international student, but you'll need to apply for a Social Insurance Number.
-You may also be able to work off campus for up to 20 hours per week and in a co-op employment, but only if your degree needs a co-op placement in order to graduate.
-During designated breaks, such as the summer, the winter vacations, or reading week, you are also able to work full-time off campus.
-You can work overtime or two part-time jobs that sum up to more than an average work week during those times, but you must be a full-time student before and after the break to be eligible for full-time employment.
+You can work as many hours as you like on campus as an international student.
+But you'll need to apply for a Social Insurance Number.
+You may also be able to work off campus for up to 20 hours per week and in a co-op employment.
+But only if your degree needs a co-op placement in order to graduate.
+During designated breaks, such as the summer, the winter vacations, or reading week.
+You are also able to work full-time off campus.
+You can work overtime or two part-time jobs that sum up to more than an average work week during those times.
+But you must be a full-time student before and after the break to be eligible for full-time employment.

 What are some of the best ways to get active in student life and make friends?

-While knowing how to handle life as a Canadian student is vital, the people you meet will most likely influence how much you enjoy your stay in the country.
+While knowing how to handle life as a Canadian student is vital.
+The people you meet will most likely influence how much you enjoy your stay in the country.

 How do you achieve academic success?

-International students may find it more difficult to succeed as students since the language, educational system, and expectations may differ from those in their own country.
-Most institutions, on the other hand, provide support services such as tutors, professors, and teaching assistants who are available during office hours to assist students.
+International students may find it more difficult to succeed.
+As students since the language, educational system, and expectations may differ from those in their own country.
+Most institutions, on the other hand, provide support services such as tutors, professors, and teaching assistants.
+Who are available during office hours to assist students.

 You could also wish to form a study group with your classmates so that you can assist one another.